Aryansh10/Linux-Project/README.md

     The script uses the trap command to ensure a graceful exit.

     When the user presses Ctrl+C, the trap handler executes:
        It stops all running background sensor processes.
        It removes the temporary data file (/tmp/sensor_data.txt), cleaning up the system before the script terminates.

+II.
 Key Technologies & Commands

 The script is built using Bash shell scripting and relies on:
         &: To launch the sensor functions as background processes.
         >>: For file redirection, appending data to the shared log file.

-    trap: To handle the script interruption signal (Ctrl+C) for a clean exit.

-    grep, awk, tail: Used by the plotter to parse and extract the latest data from the log file.

-    sleep and RANDOM: For controlling timing and generating simulated sensor data.
+        trap: To handle the script interruption signal (Ctrl+C) for a clean exit. grep, awk, tail: Used by the plotter to parse and extract the latest data from the log file. sleep and RANDOM: For controlling timing and generating simulated sensor data.
         clear: To refresh the display for the real-time visualization effect.